From £30,040.00 or £347.88 on LeaseFetcher.

 The top of the range ‘Vorsprung’ trim is an absolute cut above the rest if you’ve got an extra £11k to play around with.
 The adaptive suspension with damper control allows you to select your preferred driving mode, while the instinctive Driver Assistance Pack provides a broad range of safety and parking assistants.
 Add Alcantara/twin leather upholstery, heated front seats and a panoramic sunroof into the picture and costs will rack up - but you can decide whether it’s worth it.

-The Audi Q3 Estate bases much of its exterior style off the larger Audi Q8 Estate.
+The Audi Q3 bases much of its exterior style off the larger Audi Q8.
 The commanding and aggressive octagonal grille provides enticing first impressions, while the deep front bumpers look very smart alongside the Selenite silver accents.

 The muscular sculpture of the Q3’s body shape emphasises the car's strong creases and the fact that you can get the entry-level ‘Sport’ trim in 8 colour variations is pretty cool.
 Definitely one of the more trendy-looking small SUVs on the market.

-The Audi Q3 Estate is available in 3 petrol and 2 diesel outputs.
-You have the choice between a six-speed manual gearbox or a seven-speed automatic, but neither cover the Q3 in too much glory as they can both be a tad slow and unresponsive when you put the foot down.
+The Audi Q3 is available in 3 petrol and 2 diesel outputs.
+You have the choice between a six-speed manual gearbox or the S Tronic seven-speed automatic, but neither cover the Q3 in too much glory as they can both be a tad slow and unresponsive when you put the foot down.